AoLyu/Some-implementions-with-RGBD-camera-RealSense-D435/README.md

 > 2.Record RGBD stream as '.bag' file

 > 3.Read RGBD '.bag' file
-* **3D Object Reconstruction Based on Muti-view RGBD Images Using A Turntable**
+* **3D Object Reconstruction Based on Muti-view RGBD Images Using An A4 paper**
-> Using a turntable to reconstruct an object's 3d pointcloud.
+> Using an A4 paper to reconstruct an object's 3d pointcloud.

 * **Realtime 3D Reconstruction Using Double Opposing RealSenses**
-> Using a double side chessBoard.
+> Using a double side chessBoard to realtime registrating pointclouds from two opposite rgbd camera.

 * **Object Recognition Using PointNet**
+> Realtime 3d object partial pointcloud recognition based on PointNet.

 * **Stereo Vision Using Double RealSense RGB cameras**
 > to be done